zx80/cachetools-utils/README.md

-  When using a global shared cache, it should be clear that the cache may hold sensitive data and its manipulation may allow to change the behavior of the application, including working around security by tampering with the application authentication and authorizations guards.
+  When using a global shared cache, it should be clear that the cache may hold sensitive data and its manipulation may allow to change the behavior of the application, including working around security by tampering with the application authentication and authorization guards.

 - **Latency**